appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/appdome-build-to-secure-for-ios.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **Appdome Build-2Secure for iOS** workflow step, along with their respective reasons, are listed in the table below.
+Before running the **Appdome Build-2Secure for iOS** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                                                             | Description                                                                                                 |
 | ------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------- |